 Inflation continues to rise at steady rate

-The rate of inflation is holding steady at just over 2 per cent, according to the latest statistics.
+The rate of inflation is holding steady at just above 2 per cent, according to the latest statistics.

-There were significant increases in some essentials, such fuel and food, which were up by 6.4 per cent and 4.6 per cent respectively compared to June 2023.
+There were significant increases in some essentials, such fuel and food, which were up by 6.4 per cent and 4.6 per cent, respectively, compared with June 2023.

 There was also a 4.3 per cent increase in clothing and footwear, and a rise of 3.2 per cent in the health and personal care sector.

-The cost of alcohol rose by just 0.3 per cent and transport and foreign travel fell by 1.9 per cent.
+The cost of alcohol rose by only 0.3 per cent and transport and foreign travel fell by 1.9 per cent.

 Other figures showed that residents were buying less than a year earlier.

-Car dealerships had a bumper month with sales volume increasing by 6.9 per cent and value growing by 9.3 per cent.
+Car dealerships had a bumper month, with sales volume increasing 6.9 per cent and value growing 9.3 per cent.

 In value terms, retail sales increased to an estimated $111 million, which represented a 0.8 per cent rise in sales value year-on-year.

-There was a surge in overseas declarations, which shot up 47.5 per cent compared to June 2023.
+There was a surge in overseas declarations, which shot up 47.5 per cent compared with June 2023.

 Imports via courier increased $0.9 million to $14.4 million, while imports by households via sea rose $10.5 million to $18.4 million.